sowcow/blog/content/posts/special-operation.md

 From the start I perceived this as a disaster for him as a leader and a huge blow to the "democracy" that elected him.
 Because you can't just loose the country and blame the other guy (this is not what presidents do AFAIK).
+(UPD: I don't know if he personally did that but I have heard this blaming everywhere, probably because people think in personal-relations terms.
+But alot of disinformation in general comes in these terms too so I just filter this out.)

 But then he started to earn some of respect-points actually because he continued playing his role even though he got this very bad hand now.
 But then possibly these videos were recorded in advance so everybody got fooled.